Research

 I could write a book about my Kyrgyz experience, but instead, I will say little and mostly share photos (for now).

 Long story short, the two-month internship turned into a full year of work for the Snow Leopard Trust and its exclusive partner organization, the Snow Leopard Foundation in Kyrgyzstan.
-I spent time in the high, incredibly beautiful mountains of the Tien Shan and the Ala-Too ranges to deploy and retrieve camera traps and to identify snow leopards for the ongoing snow leopard population assessment.
+I spent time in the high, stunning mountains of the Tien Shan and the Ala-Too ranges to deploy and retrieve camera traps and to identify snow leopards for the ongoing snow leopard population assessment.
 To read more about what an expedition looked like, click here or scroll below (or both)

 Central America